mircum/wav2mp3/README.md

 # wav2mp3
 This small project was created as a cross-platform (Windows, Linux, MacOS) coding playground.
 The outcome is a simple, multi-threaded wav to mp3 converter.
-It is only able to convert RIFF WAVE files with PCM audio format.\
+It is only able to convert RIFF WAVE files with PCM audio format.
+Should be considered as WIP (work in progress).\
 For wav to mp3 conversion, it is used lame library 3.99.5.
 More details here: http://lame.sourceforge.net/download.php

 ## Running